 The project team remain actively involved in discussions with regulators, industry groups and clients to ensure Janus Henderson Investors are abreast of developments following Brexit.

 The project team is supported by a number of law firms both in the UK and across multiple European countries.

-We have a long history in both the UK and continental Europe, and the planned build out of our existing office in Luxembourg was completed in 2019.
+We have a long history in both the UK and continental Europe, with offices throughout continental Europe comprising branches of Henderson Management SA, our CSSF regulated management company registered in Luxembourg.
 We are well placed to continue to support our clients globally after Brexit.